rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 </figcaption>
 </figure>

 We started with thousands of cell-free DNA datasets from from organ transplant patients.
 The majority of cell-free DNA fragments in each sample were human-derived (black, above).
 Only a small fraction came from micro-organisms (red).
-In most samples, ~30 million DNA fragments were sequenced, resulting in files of short (100-200) character strings (A,C,T, or G).
+In most samples, ~30 million DNA fragments were sequenced, resulting in large files of short (100-200) character strings (A,C,T, or G).

 Human-derived sequences were previously isolated from these samples using string matching algorithms.
 These align each strings to a human ["reference genome"](http://en.wikipedia.org/wiki/Reference_genome) and keep those with a certain alignment quality (deemed human sequences).
 Everything else was discarded.

 We simply re-designed the pipeline to capture the "junk" that is normally discarded.
-These we then [aligned](http://en.wikipedia.org/wiki/BLAST) these trace remaining fragments to a availabile databases of micro-organism genomes, yielding a dictionary (a count of strings associated with each identified micro-organism).
+We then [aligned](http://en.wikipedia.org/wiki/BLAST) these remaining fragments to a databases of micro-organism genomes, yielding a dictionary: we recorded a count of strings (DNA fragments) associated with each micro-organism.

 ####Scale